 Noise Reduction

-Another property of argon gas is that it keeps unwanted noise out of the home.
-Not entirely, granted, but by a large amount.
+Another property of argon gas is that it keeps unwanted noise out of the home vs air filled double glazing or single paned windows.
 The dense argon gas acts as a barrier to sound.
 It’s hard to quantify exactly how much noise is blocked with argon gas due to the fact that there are other factors in play – as in, how well the gas synergises with:

 Cons of Argon Gas